dbt-labs/corp/dbt_style_guide.md

 ## Testing

-- At a minimum, `unique` and `not_null` tests should be applied to the assumed primary key of each model.
+- At a minimum, `unique` and `not_null` tests should be applied to the expected primary key of each model.

 ## Naming and field conventions